Jury - Frequently Asked Questions

 What is the difference between Petit and Grand Juries?

-A grand jury is an investigative jury.
-The grand jury has broad powers to investigate a wide range of criminal offenses and to examine the performance of public officials and public institutions.
-Its deliberations are conducted confidentially, in conjunction with the State Attorney.
+A Grand Jury has broad powers to investigate a wide range of criminal offenses and to examine the performance of public officials and public institutions.
+Its deliberations are conducted in secret, in conjunction with the State Attorney or a designated Assistant State Attorney.

 What are some general rules of conduct I should observe as a juror?